DioxusLabs/dioxus/packages/cli/docs/src/creating.md

 ## Initializing a default project

-First, run the `dioxus create` command to create a new project ready to be used with Dioxus and the Dioxus CLI:
+First, run the `dx create` command to create a new project ready to be used with Dioxus and the Dioxus CLI:

 ```
 dioxus create hello-dioxus